-Cross-browser testing verifies that the product is fully functional on a variety of devices, allows extending its life cycle and ensures the product correct operation regardless of the user device configuration.
+Cross-browser testing verifies that the product is fully functional on a variety of devices, allows for the extension of its life cycle, and ensures the correct operation of the product regardless of the user device configuration.

 How We Perform Cross Browser Testing on Real Devices

-We check the product compatibility with various browsers via manual testing on real devices, as well as using emulators that simulate their functions.
+We check the product compatibility with various browsers via manual testing on real devices, as well as using emulators that simulate their functions (please visit our Lab).
 To increase our performance efficiency, we use modern cross-browser tools and services which allow comprehensive automated testing of the products of any complexity level.

 During browser compatibility testing, the following product criteria are tested:

-We use various methods to test the product compatibility with different browsers:
+We use various methods to test the website multi-browser compatibility:

 - “Live” tests during which the product is being operated in a browser with predefined settings, and the test results are documented via video recordings and saving screenshots;

-- Automatic screenshots saving for different combinations of various operation systems, browsers, devices, scales and screen resolutions;
+- Automatic screenshots saving for different combinations of various operating systems, browsers, devices, scales, and screen resolutions;

 - Local check of the documents not yet uploaded to the server.

-All products are being tested in accordance with the composed test cases, which indicate all possible configurations of the environments with which the product will interact, such as varieties and bit size of the OS, types and versions of the browsers, the capabilities of graphic adapters, the devices memory size and the networks bandwidth.
-Then all found bugs and their priority are recorded in the bug tracking system.
+All products are tested in accordance with the composed test cases, which indicate all possible configurations of the environments with which the product will interact, such as varieties and bit size of the OS, types, and versions of the browsers, the capabilities of graphic adapters, the devices memory size and the network’s bandwidth.
+Then all bugs and their priority are recorded in the bug tracking system.